mattcarlotta/nvi/README.md

 source <profile_url>
 ```

-### PowerShell (Windows)
+### Run in PowerShell (Windows)

 The Windows build defaults to `--format powershell`, emitting `$env:` assignments followed by a call-operator invocation.
-PowerShell evaluates the emitted script: `Out-String` joins nvi's output back into a single string, and `Invoke-Expression` executes it.
+PowerShell evaluates the emitted script: `Out-String` joins nvi's output back into a single string and `Invoke-Expression` executes it.

 ```powershell
 nvi [flags|command] -- [command] | Out-String | Invoke-Expression